Token Transactions Accounting

 Does it grant service access?

 If yes: utility token.
-The service must actually be delivered.
+The service must actually be delivered — tokens sold with no clear service delivery mechanism are not utility tokens regardless of labelling.

 Can it be redeemed for fiat?

 If yes by the issuer: financial liability.
-If only exchangeable on open markets: not a liability.
+If only exchangeable on open markets (not redeemable by issuer): not a liability.

 Does it entitle holder to profits?